 Online training course: how to detect euro banknotes that are counterfeits or unfit for circulation

-De Nederlandsche Bank (DNB) is offering an online training course for retail staff providing payment services on behalf of a bank.
+De Nederlandsche Bank (DNB) is offering an online training course for retail staff.
 The e-learning teaches them how to detect banknotes that are counterfeits or unfit for circulation.
+It is compulsory for certain services.

 Cash-in-shop

-Customers can withdraw cash from their bank account without making a purchase.
+When a retailer allows customers to withdraw cash from a payment account without making any purchases, this is known as a cash-in-shop service.
+This service qualifies as a payment service.
 If retail staff issue cash to the public, they are obliged to check euro banknotes for authenticity and fitness.
-This is how we ensure that only genuine and clean notes are in circulation.
-Suspicious, soiled and torn notes must be taken to the bank.
+This is how we ensure that only genuine and clean banknotes are in circulation.
+Retailers must deposit suspicious, soiled and torn notes with their bank.

 Authenticity and fitness checks can be carried out by a certified banknote handling machine or by trained staff who have completed this training course, taken an exam and obtained a certificate.

-The training course is already available online for retail staff via this link.
-Obtaining a certificate will be possible from mid-2025.
+The training course is available online for retail staff via this link.
+After completing the training course, the exam can be taken immediately and a certificate obtained.

 Protecting euro banknotes